Quinten/phaser-3-assets-as-data-uri/README.md

 Demo about how to load your Phaser 3 assets as data-uri's

+Check out the [blog post](https://supernapie.com/blog/loading-assets-as-data-uri-in-phaser-3) for more info.

-For this demo i started from the phaser3 project template.
-Found here: https://github.com/photonstorm/phaser3-project-template
+For this demo i started from the [phaser3 project template](https://github.com/photonstorm/phaser3-project-template).

 ### Requirements